yuanxy33/Authorship-Attribution/README.md

 Given a piece of work, how do we identify its author?
 This piece of work aimed to give a brief idea on authorship attribution using Markov Chain.

-Authorship attribution (AA) is the task of identifying the author of a given text.
+Authorship attribution (AA) is a natural language processeing (NLP) task of identifying the author of a given text.
 It should not be confused with Authorship Profiling that concern with the author’s information such as age, gender or ethnicity.
 It is a natural processing language classification problem.

 In this project, stylometry features from the train and test text has been extracted in the form transition matrices.
 Four different similarity measurement including log-likelihood, KL divergence, JS divergence and LDA had been proposed.